brianzhang2101/Creative-Works-/README.md

 ![](Event-Coordinator.png)

 I also designed CSESOC's official Halloween display picture, due to the event team being quite full with banner tasks.
-Not sure why people think I made this in Photoshop, I made everything myself in Adobe Illustrator :)
+Not sure why people think I made this in Photoshop, I made everything myself in Illustrator :)

 ![](Halloween.png)